OBITO-Code/Hyper/README.md

 # Hyper
-This is a new Game engine I m working on!
+This is a game engine in very early development so be patient to use it!